ri-buni/Wild-tamagotchi/Firmware/README.md

 Menu actions: **Feed / Play / Clean / Sleep / Back**. (`Back` just closes the menu; pressing Button 4 does the same.)

-### Do I need a fifth button?

-No — four is enough, and that matches the PCB.
-The only trade-off is the ~0.35 s wait before a single Button-4 press registers (it has to rule out a double-press).
-A dedicated power button would remove that delay, but it isn't required.

 ---

 ## Locations